 You need to be online for installation.
 The app initially needs to download and install some additional R packages (quite a few, in fact).
-Once the app has been installed and run once, it can be used offline thereafter if necessary.
+Once the app has been installed and run once, it can be used offline thereafter.

 Also see the “Other system utilities” section, below.